 Writing for a younger audience requires a very different approach than writing for middle graders, she continued.
 “A picture book is a mini-revelation when it comes to writing.
 I could think—and rethink!—every word, in a way that isn’t practical with novels.
 I found it freeing and scary.
 I’m laying my heart on the line—no reaching for the bag of tricks.”
 Still, Richardson said, “I think you’ll find that her familiar, beloved voice shines through in every line” of the picture book.”

-To illustrate the book, Stead was paired with Gracey Zhang, who worked on the Ezra Jack Keats Award-winning Lala’s Words and had teamed up with Richardson on Upside Down Hat.
+To illustrate the book, Stead was paired with Gracey Zhang, who worked on the Ezra Jack Keats Award-winning Lala’s Words and had teamed with Chronicle on Upside Down Hat.
 “Gracey is adept at bringing warmth and wonder to complex and layered concepts,” Richardson said, describing her style as both fresh and classic.
 “During the development process, Rebecca and I often gushed about Gracey’s wonderful character development and authentic body language—as well as her eye-catching use of color.”

 Stead reported that the process of working with Zhang was “dreamlike,” adding that the illustrator “has created something I didn’t even know how to wish for: a generous, uncondescending, and beautiful world.”